 Like everything front-end related, both WCAG 2.0 and WAI are in continuous development.
 So, too, are our plans to meet a minimum level of conformance for all websites we produce.
-We are in the process of educating professional accessibility experts.
-Our experts will be able to assess, determine, and provide solutions to accessibility issues for all our marketing and web applications.
+We also ensure our expert team keeps up to date with evolving standards so that we are able to assess, determine, and provide solutions to accessibility issues for all our marketing and web applications.

 But what is website accessibility?

 Making a website accessible means developing it in conformance to the latest standards defined by the W3C community.
 Accessibility encompasses a variety of features ranging from clear visual indication of every element (especially call to action elements, such as buttons or links), to enabling the proper use of assistive technologies such as screenreaders in the page, to facilitating keyboard only navigation.